-- 64. The provision of affordable housing is recognised as an essential requirement nationwide. - 65.
-Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers); and which complies with one or more of the definitions set by the Government in the NPPF (updated 2019).
-The definitions include: - a) Affordable housing for rent, which includes, for example, rents at least 20% below local market rents (including service charges where applicable); - b) Starter homes, as specified in Sections 2 and 3 of the Housing and Planning Act 2016 and any secondary legislation made under these sections; - c) Discounted market sales housing, which is sold at a discount of at least 20% below local market value, with eligibility determined with regard to local incomes and local house prices, and with provisions in place to ensure housing remains at a discount for future eligible households; and - d) Other affordable routes to home ownership, which is housing for sale that provides a route to ownership for those who could not achieve home ownership through the market.
-It includes shared ownership, relevant equity loans, other low-cost homes for sale (at a price equivalent to at least 20% below local market value) and rent to buy (which includes a period of intermediate rent). - 66.
+- 63. The provision of affordable housing is recognised as an essential requirement nationwide. - 64.
+Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
+A full definition of affordable housing is provided in Annex 2 of the NPPF. - 65.
 With average house prices too high for those on average incomes, housing affordability remains a key housing issue for the Parish and there is a clear case to meet local targets for affordable housing provision.
-The Charnwood Local Plan contains a requirement to provide 30% affordable units on- site for all developments with 10 or more dwellings.

-67. The mix of affordable housing proposed within the Neighbourhood Plan is based predominantly on the available statistical data, the Leicestershire Housing and Economic Development Housing Needs Assessment (HEDNA), the Census 2011 data, a YourLocale produced Housing Needs report (see Appendix 2).
+The Charnwood Local Plan contains a requirement to provide 30% affordable units on- site for all developments with 10 or more dwellings. - 66.
+The mix of affordable housing proposed within the Neighbourhood Plan is based predominantly on the available statistical data, the Leicestershire Housing and Economic Development Housing Needs Assessment (HEDNA), the Census 2011 data, a YourLocale produced Housing Needs report (see Appendix 2).
 In addition, the views and aspirations of residents obtained through various consultation exercises including open events and a community questionnaire have refined the policy proposals.
-These are available on the Parish Council website.
+These are available on the Parish Council website. - 67.
+The Charnwood Rural Housing Guide and Housing Allocations Policy (2019) set out Charnwood Borough Council's approach in relation to affordable housing on rural exception sites and criteria for establishing a local connection.
+Some market housing may be acceptable on exception sites if it is essential to facilitate the provision of affordable housing to meet identified local need.